Quick Take

 Heart abnormalities are another common health issue Maltese mixes can have.
 Heart failure signs include difficulty breathing, exercise intolerance, and stunted growth.

 Dental disease is common in Maltese mixes due to their small mouths and crowded teeth.
-Make sure to check your Maltese mix’s teeth regularly and visit the vet at least once a year to check your pooch’s dental health.
+Make sure to check your Maltese mix’s teeth regularly, and visit the vet at least once a year to check your dog’s dental health.

 Obesity is another common health issue in Maltese mixes.
-Obesity can cause many other health issues in dogs, so it is important to maintain your dog at a healthy weight.
-A helpful tip – don’t feed your dog your own food!
+Obesity can cause many other health issues in dogs, so it is important to keep your dog at a healthy weight. a helpful tip: don’t feed your dog table scraps.

 Temperament and Behavior